RapidtSoftware/KeyderJS/README.md

 	Keyder( document.getElementById( "my_element" ) ).keydown( "shift", function(){
 		console.log( "The Shift key was pressed, but the event won't be fired repeatedly and the event handler won't be executed repeatedly when you hold down the Shift key!" );
 	}, true );

+See [this question](http://stackoverflow.com/questions/7686197/how-can-i-avoid-autorepeated-keydown-events-in-javascript) on Stackoverflow to see what I mean.